 While it is much safer to visit Beirut, and some parts of Baalbek, the Roman ruins of Baalbek are not safe to visit.

 While many travellers believe that safety in both Beirut and Lebanon is an issue.
 That is not the case rather, Lebanon, including Beirut, is one of the safest countries in the Middle East.

 U.S. citizens coming to Lebanon for tourism can obtain a one-month visa on arrival at Beirut International Airport or other port of entry.
 U.S. citizens who also hold Lebanese citizenship are subject to the requirements and responsibilities of Lebanese citizenship under Lebanese law.

 The official language is Arabic and the dialect used is Lebanese Arabic.
 Most people are bilingual and can additionally speak French or English.
 You don't have to worry about speaking Arabic because most Lebanese people use the 3 languages interchangeably in their daily lives.

 Lebanese cuisine is a Levantine style of cooking that includes an abundance of whole grains, fruits, vegetables, starches, fresh fish and seafood; animal fats are consumed sparingly.
 Arak is an anise-flavoured liqueur, the Lebanese national drink and which is usually served with a traditional convivial Lebanese meal.

-What are the mobile network operators and internet service providers in Lebanon
+What are the mobile network operators and internet service providers in Lebanon?

-list of networks operators in Lebanon
+list of network operators in Lebanon

 and also details about each of them.